ManuelElizaldi/PyStrava/FunctionsDocumentation.md

 # retrieve_activities
 This function will output the table from which we can extract the workout IDs.
 The only argument requiered is the access token.

-   - In the PyStrava.py script this function is used to generate the dataframe 'general_table'
+   - In the PyStrava.py script this function is used to generate the dataframe 'general_table'.
+   - Also, from the output of this function we obtain the list of workout ids that is used on the 'GetAllWorkouts' function.

 # CleanGeneral_Table
+The argument requiered for this function is the 'general_table' table generated from the function 'retrieve_activities'.

 This function will clean the 'general_table', the following actions are taken:
    - Calculate the approximate calories burned.
    - Converts distance to kilometers.